Columba: Early life in Ireland

 Another preceptor of Columba was Mobhí Clárainech, whose monastery at Glasnevin was frequented by such famous men as Cainnech of Aghaboe, Comgall, and Ciarán.
 A pestilence which devastated Ireland in 544 caused the dispersion of Mobhi's disciples, and Columba returned to Ulster, the land of his kindred.
-He was a striking figure of great stature and powerful build, with a loud, melodious voice which could be heard from one hilltop to another.

-The following years were marked by the foundation of several important monasteries: Derry, at the southern edge of Inishowen; Durrow, County Offaly; Kells, County Meath; and Swords.
+The foundation of several important monasteries marked the following years: Derry, at the southern edge of Inishowen; Durrow, County Offaly; Kells, County Meath; and Swords, County Dublin.
 While at Derry it is said that he planned a pilgrimage to Rome and Jerusalem, but did not proceed farther than Tours.
-Thence he brought a copy of those gospels that had lain on the bosom of St Martin for the space of 100 years.
+From Tours, he brought a copy of those gospels that had lain on the bosom of Martin for 100 years.
 This relic was deposited in Derry.
-St Colmcille is also believed to have established a Church on Inishkea North, County Mayo which is named St Colmcille’s Church.
+St Colmcille is also believed to have established a Church on Inishkea North, County Mayo which is named St Colmcille's Church.

 Some traditions assert that sometime around 560 Columba became involved in a quarrel with Finnian of Moville of Movilla Abbey over a psalter.
 Columba copied the manuscript at the scriptorium under Finnian, intending to keep the copy.
 Finnian disputed his right to keep it.
 There is a suggestion that this conflict resulted in the Battle of Cúl Dreimhne in Cairbre Drom Cliabh (now in County Sligo) in 561, during which many men were killed.
 Richard Sharpe, translator of Adomnán's Life of St. Columba (referenced in the bibliography below) makes a stern caution at this point against accepting the many references that link the battle and Columba's leaving of Ireland, even though there is evidence in the annals that Columba supported his own king against the high king.
 Political conflicts that had existed for some time resulted in the clan Neill's battle against King Diarmait at Cooldrevny in 561.
 An issue, for example, was the king's violation of the right of sanctuary belonging to Columba's person as a monk on the occasion of the murder of Prince Curnan, Columba's kinsman.

 Prince Curnan of Connacht, who had fatally injured a rival in a hurling match and had taken refuge with Columba, was dragged from his protector's arms and slain by Diarmaid's men, in defiance of the rights of sanctuary.